 want an objective assessment of their skills and certification of their

 accomplishments.
-The audience for this book consists of IT
+The audience for this course consists of IT

 professionals who work in the typically complex computing environment